gollum/gollum/lib/gollum/frontend/public/gollum/livepreview/readme.md

 - Download latest production version from [jquery.com](http://www.jquery.com).

 ## Pagedown
 The Pagedown code used is from revision `44a4db795617`, Mar 2, 2012 (currently the newest version at the time of writing this document).
 Markdown.Converter.js has been enhanced to support Gollum style code highlighting.
+Markdown.Sanitizer.js has been fixed to not remove h4-6.

 `https://code.google.com/p/pagedown/source/detail?r=44a4db795617288ae9817c90735fb497891ede23`